 - Add shrimp instead of chickpeas (add with 10 minutes left in cooking)

-But personally, I think trying the how it is first and seeing how you like it is the way to go 😉
+But personally, I think trying how it is first and see how you like it is the way to go 😉

 - 1 tablespoon coconut oil